Taking care of your health during pregnancy

 If you're a UnitedHealthcare member, sign in to myuhc.com to watch maternity video courses to learn what to expect during each trimester, plus get tips on nutrition, exercise, breastfeeding, postpartum and more.

 Breastfeeding may be one of the many topics you’re thinking about as you prepare for your baby’s arrival.
 Let’s go over some of the basics of breastfeeding and explain coverage for breast pumps.

 In participating states, UnitedHealthcare Community Plan members are invited to join an exciting new program: Wellhop for Mom & Baby.
 Connect with other expectant moms for support during your pregnancy and beyond.
 It all happens online through group video conversations every other week, so comfort is just a click away.

 Or simply download the Wellhop for Mom and Baby app

-The Healthy Pregnancy Program follows national practice standards from the Institute for Clinical Systems Improvement.
-The Healthy Pregnancy Program cannot diagnose problems or recommend specific treatment.
-The information provided is not a substitute for your doctor’s care.
-The information provided under the Maternity Support Program is for general informational purposes only and is not intended to be nor should be construed as medical and/or nutritional advice.
+The information provided under maternity support is for general informational purposes only and is not intended to be nor should be construed as medical and/or nutritional advice.
 Participants should consult an appropriate health care professional to determine what may be right for them.
 Employers are responsible for ensuring that any wellness programs they offer to their employees comply with applicable state and/or federal law, including, but not limited to, GINA, ADA and HIPAA wellness regulations, which in many circumstances contain maximum incentive threshold limits for all wellness programs combined that are generally limited to 30 percent of the cost of self-only coverage of the lowest-cost plan, as well as obligations for employers to provide certain notices to their employees.
 Employers should discuss these issues with their own legal counsel.